-The Ten Signs You Have Imposter Syndrome
+Early Signs You Might Have Imposter Syndrome

 1. Constant self-doubt and negative self-talk: You regularly question whether you’re good enough, no matter how much experience or success you’ve had.
 There’s a lingering sense that you’re not as capable as others think you are.
 You engage in an internal dialogue that is critical, harsh, or dismissive of your capabilities.